Extremal sequences for a weighted zero-sum constant: The case when

-\begin{lem} Let $A=U(p)^3$, where $p$ is a prime and $p\neq 2,7,13$.
-Let $S$ be a sequence in $\Z_p$ such that at least three elements of $S$ are in $U(p)$.
-Then $S$ is an $A$-weighted zero-sum sequence. \end{lem}
+\begin{lemma}[\cite{SKS}] Let $A=U(p)^3$ where $p$ is a prime such that $p\neq 2,7,13$.
+Then a sequence $S$ in $\Z_p$ is an $A$-weighted zero-sum sequence if at least three elements of $S$ are in $U(p)$. \end{lemma}

-{\it Remark}: We can check that the sequence $(1,1,1)$ in $\Z_p$ is not a $U(p)^3$-weighted zero-sum sequence when $p=2,7,13$.
-So, the conclusion of Lemma \ref{cub5} is not true for these values of $p$ (as has been mentioned in \cite{SKS}, in the Remark after Lemma 9).
+\begin{remark} We can check that the sequence $(1,1,1)$ in $\Z_p$ is not a $U(p)^3$-weighted zero-sum sequence when $p=2,7,13$.
+So the conclusion of Lemma \ref{cub5} is not true for these values of $p$ (as was mentioned in the Remark after Lemma 1 of \cite{SKS}). \end{remark}